 In addition you may also be asked to confirm that you understand that the tour is given in Japanese and that translation by other guests is not allowed.

 On the day of the tour you should arrive at the temple 10 minutes before your tour starts.
-Finally you should also be aware that photography is not allowed inside the temple as Myoryuji still likes to keep its secrets!
+Finally you should also be aware that photography is not allowed inside the temple as Myoryuji likes to keep its secrets!

 Tour admission fees: